Restrict Issue Visibility with Permissions

-Create a dedicated group and add all of the users who are allowed to report issues as members.
+Create a dedicated group and add all the users who are allowed to report issues as members.

-Create a custom role with a name like Restricted Reporter and grant it all of the permissions that are assigned to the default Reporter role except for Read Issue.
+Create a custom role with a name like Restricted Reporter and grant it all the permissions that are assigned to the default Reporter role except for Read Issue.
 For the list of permissions that are assigned to the default Reporter role, see Reporter.